Is taking ROTC the same as "joining" the military?

 Will ROTC conflict with my other classes?

 No. Military Science classes are scheduled just like any other class.
-We have a planned curriculum to accomodate the ROTC students at USC Upstate, Converse, Limestone and SMC.
+We have a planned curriculum to accommodate the ROTC students at USC Upstate, Converse, Limestone and SMC.
 It's not to say that it won't happen, but you will find us flexible with regard to working through conflicts.

 Can I "major" in ROTC?